UserPC-SPB/Opterium/ONTOLOGY_PUBLIC_FULL_RU.md

 of the fundamental speed v₀ = 9⁶⁴/2 of the fractal field.
-To express this in metres per second, the absolute length unit L₀ = 9⁶⁴ and the absolute time unit T₀ = 2 must be calibrated against atomic standards.
-This is not a free choice; it is accomplished by the two dimensionless ratios that the theory predicts.
+To express this in metres per second, the absolute length unit L₀ = 9⁶⁴ and the absolute time unit T₀ = 2 must be calibrated against experimentally known atomic scales.

-R1.
-Electron Compton wavelength in absolute units.
-    The electron mass m_e is the absolute mass scale, and the reduced Planck constant ħ is derived from m_e and α in Section 13.
-Together they give the Compton wavelength λ_e = ħ / (m_e c).
-Evaluating this in absolute units (L₀ = 9⁶⁴, T₀ = 2, c = (π/4)·9⁶⁴ L₀/T₀) yields the dimensionless ratio

-        λ_e / L₀ = k_e,

-    where k_e = (2/π) · (ħ · T₀) / (m_e · L₀²)  (an explicit
-    expression in terms of the already fixed numbers m_e, α, and π).
-Section 10 gives the numerical value

-        k_e ≈ 4.0955 × 10⁻⁷⁸.

-R2.
-Caesium hyperfine period in absolute units.
-    The hyperfine splitting energy of ¹³³Cs is fixed by the magnetic moment of the nucleus, itself computed from ħ, m_e, and α within the framework.
-Its frequency ν_Cs is therefore a derived quantity.
-Measured in absolute time units (T₀ = 2) it becomes the dimensionless ratio

-        (1/ν_Cs) / T₀ = k_Cs.

-    Section 18 shows that

-        k_Cs ≈ 1.8750 × 10⁻⁷⁸.

-Multiplying the two ratios eliminates the absolute units and recovers the SI value:

-    c = (π/2) · v₀ · (L₀ / T₀)
-      = (π/2) · (9⁶⁴ / 2) · (λ_e / k_e) / ( (1/ν_Cs) / k_Cs )
-      = (π/2) · (9⁶⁴ / 2) · (ν_Cs λ_e) · (k_Cs / k_e).

-Inserting the numerical factors (the powers of 9 cancel, as required by the self‑similarity of the field) gives
+The calibration rests on two results established elsewhere in the
+framework:

+  (i) The electron mass m_e and the fine‑structure constant α
+      are derived in Sections 10 and 13.
+From them the Compton wavelength of the electron, λ_e = ħ/(m_e c), is obtained as a definite multiple of L₀.

+  (ii) The F16 zero‑divisor structure (Section AD9) provides a
+       universal dimensionless ratio: for all D8‑based zero‑divisor pairs the norm of the left half equals the norm of the right half, giving a 1:1 ratio.
+This isotropy guarantees that the Compton length and the absolute fractal length scale proportionally, with a factor that depends only on the derived constants m_e and α.

+Using these two inputs the absolute units L₀ and T₀ are fixed in terms of the metre and the second.
+Because the modern SI defines the metre from the fixed value of c and the caesium second, the numerical value of c in m/s follows immediately and coincides with the defined constant

-    c = 299 792 458 m/s,
+    c = 299 792 458 m/s.

-matching exactly the SI definition.
-The two derived dimensionless ratios k_e and k_Cs are not fudge factors; they are consequences of m_e, α, and ħ — all of which have already been obtained from the geometry of the field without free parameters.
-The calibration is therefore a deterministic translation between the absolute units of Opterium and the atomic units of the SI, not an independent assumption.
+This value is therefore not an independent prediction of the theory; it is a consistency check confirming that the dimensionless invariant π/2, together with the internally derived atomic scales and the zero‑divisor isotropy, correctly reproduces the system of units on which the SI is based.

 8.5.
 Self‑Consistency